benstigsen/VTuber/README.md

 ### Installation
 The Python modules can be installed with:
-`pip install pillow, pygame, numpy, pyaudio, aubio`
+`pip install pillow pygame numpy pyaudio aubio`

 ---